 A Sennheiser infrared system is available in all venues and at the Box Office counter.
 Our headsets can be used with or without a hearing aid and can be collected from the Box Office with accompanying instructions.

-We offer captioned performances where possible but these are dependent on visiting companies/film distributors providing this service.
-Captioned performances are identified in our season brochure, film diary and here on our website.
+We offer captioned performances where possible but these are dependent on visiting companies providing this service.
+Captioned performances are identified in our season brochure, on the event pages on the website, and here.

 Signed or audio described performances

-We provide signed or audio described performances where possible – but are subject to visiting companies providing this service.
-Signed or audio described performances are identified in our brochure and in the event pages on our website.
+We provide signed or audio described performances where possible but these are dependent on visiting companies providing this service.
+Signed or audio described performances are identified in our season brochure, on the event pages on the website, and here.

 Free Wi-Fi is available in the Arts Centre.
-Simply select the ‘Warwick Guest’ network and follow the on-screen instructions.
+Select the ‘Warwick Guest’ network and follow the on-screen instructions.

-Our Café Bar is located on the ground floor opposite Box Office.
-It is open 8am – 9pm Monday – Saturday and 3 – 9 Sunday (subject to the programme).
+The Arts Centre Café is located on the ground floor next to the Music Centre.
+It is open Mon – Sat 8am – 9pm and Sun 3 – 9pm (subject to the programme).
 Highchairs are available for young children.
 The menu includes vegetarian and vegan options.